Festivals & Events

 - Many traditional performing arts that visitors rarely get the chance to experience

 How to Get There

 The venue, Wakamiya-jinja Shrine, is around a 5-minute walk from Kasuga Taisha Honden bus terminal, where the Nara Kotsu bus from Kintetsu Nara Station stops.

 The festival was originally created to pray away a disease epidemic.
 It later became associated with guaranteeing a good harvest.
 Because of the importance of the harvest in ancient Japan, the festival lasts for four days.
 If you can only make one day, aim for December 17, as it's the main day of the event.

 Soak up the musical performances

-The various traditional performances such as kagura, music dedicated to the gods, and bugaku, court music with dance, will surely leave you with a unique appreciation for traditional Japanese musicianship.
+The various traditional performances such as kagura, music dedicated to the gods, and bugaku, court music with dance, will surely leave you with an appreciation for traditional Japanese music.

 Ancient Japanese fashions

-If you are interested in seeing the fashion and culture of bygone eras, the Jidai Gyrotesu (Procession of the Eras) is a must-see.
+If you are interested in seeing the fashion and culture of bygone eras, the Jidai Gyoretsu (Procession of the Eras) is a must-see.

 In this procession, the customs, manners, and clothing of every major period from the Heian period (794-1185) to the Edo period (1603-1868) are authentically replicated.
 It's a unique chance to see over 1,000 years of art and culture in one place.